bomonike/bomonike.github.io/aws-svcs.md

 "Cloud and native applications built on and by AWS"

-- <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonconnect.html">connect</a>: <a target="_blank" href="https://aws.amazon.com/connect/">Amazon Connect</a> a cloud contact center as a service (CCaaS) solution that offers easy, self-service configuration and enables dynamic, personal, and natural customer engagement at any scale.  [<a target="_blank" href="https://docs.aws.amazon.com/connect/">UG</a>]
+- <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonconnect.html">connect</a>: <a target="_blank" href="https://aws.amazon.com/connect/">Amazon Connect</a> a cloud contact center as a service (CCaaS) solution that offers easy, self-service configuration and enables dynamic, personal, and natural customer engagement at any scale.
+Creates an Amazon Q Domain (Assistant)  and an integration with pre-configured connectors such as Salesforce, Zendesk, Microsoft SharePoint, ServiceNow, Amazon S3, etc. [<a target="_blank" href="https://docs.aws.amazon.com/connect/">UG</a>]

 - <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonpinpoint.html">mobiletargeting</a>: <a target="_blank" href="https://aws.amazon.com/pinpoint/">Amazon Pinpoint</a> Multi-channel marketing communications.  service-specific resources, actions, and condition context keys for use in IAM permission policies. [<a target="_blank" href="https://docs.aws.amazon.com/pinpoint/">UG</a>]